Graduate School of Education and Human Development

 - Master of Arts in Education and Human Development in the field of school counseling

-- Master of Arts in Education and Human Development in the field of special education
+- Master of Arts in Education and Human Development in the field of secondary special education

 - Master of Arts in Education and Human Development in the field of special education for children with emotional and behavioral disabilities